Upper Arm Lift Glendora & Los Angeles

 Arm lift surgery often takes place in an outpatient setting.
 You may be given either local or general anesthesia depending on the extent of the surgery and your personal needs.
 After anesthesia has been administered, Dr. Sattler places an incision in the inside of the upper arm, either extending from the underarm to the elbow, or a shorter length.

 Before and After Brachioplasty

 The length of the incision depends on factors like location and amount of skin and fat to be removed.
 Sometimes liposuction surgery alone suffices, other times it is combined with surgical excision to achieve the desired result.
 After the underlying tissues are tightened, the excess skin is removed, and sutures are placed to close the incisions and help maintain shape.
 One drawback is the surgery scar that is left on the inside portion of the upper arm, which many patients are willing to accept in exchange for the overall cosmetic improvement.

 How Will I Feel After My Arm Lift?

-After your arm lift, Dr. Sattler or the staff will provide you with specific instructions for post-operative care.
+After your arm lift in Glendora & Los Angeles, Dr. Sattler or the staff will provide you with specific instructions for post-operative care.
 Expect some bruising, swelling and discomfort.
 Dr. Sattler will typically prescribe pain medications and antibiotics to support you in your recovery.
 He will also give you instructions on how to care for the compression garments applied after surgery, as well as the drains that are temporarily placed under the skin to remove excess fluid and blood.
 Most patients recover from arm surgery somewhere between 1-2 weeks once the swelling and bruising has dissipated.
 It will be several weeks for the incisions to heal.

 Do you have questions and concerns about arm lift surgery in the Arcadia and Azusa area?
 Please contact the plastic surgery practice of Jon Sattler M.D. in Glendora to set up a complimentary consultation.